reubenstr/ElectroPup/README.md

 ElectroPup is a MIT Mini Cheetah inspired quadruped robot and a successor to my [Zuko robot dog](https://github.com/reubenstr/zuko) project.
 ElectroPup applies lessons learned from building Zuko, such as:
 - simplifying the code by dropping ROS2 in favor of pure Python
-- creating a modifiable frame where changes in one part do not require reprinting of other parts
+- reducing reprints by designing the frame to have less interdependent parts
 - creating an open frame concept that allows for easier part additions such as cameras and LiDAR
 - designing the leg system to allow flipping the quadruped upright after a rollover
 - swapping out the RC servos for backdrivable BLDC motors that allow for compliance